Search

 Key takeaways

-• Keep a list of the medicines you take, either on your phone or written down.
-There are also free medicine tracking apps available.
+• Keep a list of your medicines, either on your phone or written down.
+There are also free medicine tracking apps.
 Take the list to all your health appointments.

-• Your doctor or pharmacist is the best source of advice about your medicines.
-They can also help you to access your medicines at reduced cost.
+• Your doctor or pharmacist can give you advice about your medicines.
+They can also help you find ways to get them at a lower cost.

 Know the different types of heart medicines